 Below we touch on three programs or funding channels designed to help parents of children diagnosed with Autism Spectrum Disorder.
 Autism support as mentioned takes on many forms from financial to educational support.
 Spectrum Clarity exists to help you through the process of obtaining the funding and help you are entitled to.

 Our Managing Director Elaine Jackson understands the difficulties facing parents who have just discovered their child or children have Autism.
 She has been there with her own son.
 Because of this, Elaine was determined to help other parents through the maze of forms, red tape and acronyms with as little stress as possible.
-If you need help with Autism support don’t hesitate to give Elaine a call on 0418 490 814.
+If you need help with Autism support call Spectrum Clarity to speak to our Office Manager on 0418 490 814.

 If your child has a confirmed ASD diagnosis, you will be entitled to a Carer Allowance from Centrelink.
 The Carer Allowance is not means tested and you will receive $123.50 per fortnight (as of May 2016).
 Your child will be issued with a Health Care Card.

 Carer Allowance is adjusted on 1 January each year in line with the Consumer Price Index.

 At the beginning of each financial year, a lump sum known as a Carer Supplement is paid.
 This amount is approximately $600.